Ready to learn more?

 Luther College offers Bundles programs that group together first-year students and classes to give you a great start and help ease the transition from high school to university.

-Luther College students are U of R students and receive all the same benefits.
-Upon graduation you will receive a U of R degree.
+Luther students can register in Arts, Science, or Media, Art, and Performance.
+Luther students are U of R students and receive a U of R degree.

 Living in The Student Village at Luther College, our student residence, comes with a choice of healthy, nutritious meal plans.
 That means no grocery shopping, no meals to cook, and no dirty dishes to worry about.
 You can focus on your studies and wellness!